kalePayas/chat-channel/README.md

 	> `python Client.py`
 	A new window will pop up and insert the name.

-- To make new Clients Repeat Step 2
+- To make multiple Clients Repeat Step 2
 - To exit after chatting : Type `{quit}` and send
 ---
 ### Issues